-A number of bus lanes across the city have been identified by the bus companies as suffering from delays due to unauthorised vehicles.
-The bus lane enforcement scheme will ensure that the lanes are kept free to allow bus services to run on time.
+A number of bus lanes across Cambridge have been identified by the bus companies as suffering from delays due to unauthorised vehicles.
+The bus lane enforcement scheme will make sure that the lanes are kept free to allow bus services to run on time.

-Closed circuit television (CCTV) cameras mounted on poles will record vehicles entering the bus lanes during restricted hours.
+Closed circuit television (CCTV) cameras mounted on a pole will record vehicles entering the bus lanes during restricted hours.

 The four bus lanes currently being enforced are: